CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 * Vertex shading with perspective transformation
 * Primitive assembly with support for triangles read from buffers of index and vertex data.
-* Geometry shader, able to output a variable number of primitives per input primitive, optimized using stream compaction
+* Geometry shader (optional)
   * `G` toggle geometry shader; shows vertex normals
+  * Able to output a variable number of primitives per input primitive, optimized using stream compaction
   * Can output at most 8 primitives
   * Final result is trimmed via stream compaction
+* Backface culling (optional)
+  * `B` toggle
 * Rasterization
   * Scan each pixel in the bounding box
     * Subject to primitive size in window coordinate
     * For the same object, camera being further away results in smaller object screen size; thus higher FPS
     * Camera very close results in each primitive covering big proportion of screen; thus each thread scans longer; thus lower FPS
     * However, pixel scanning is at least 5x faster than standard scanline
-  * Scissor test
+  * Scissor test (optional)
     * `S`: toggle scissor test
-  * Fragment clipping
+  * Window clipping
   * Depth test (using atomics for race avoidance)
   * Barycentric color interpolation
   * Support for rasterizing lines and points
       * Does **not** support vertex shading for such primitives; only rasterization
 * Fragment shading
   * Lambert

+## Misc features
 * Mouse-based interactive camera support
   * `Left button` hold and drag: rotate
   * `Right button` hold and drag: pan
   * Scroll: zoom
   * `SPACE`: reset camera to default
-* Misc support features
 * `N`: fragment shader will use normal vector as color vector; enable to see fragment normals
 * `R`: reset to color shading (use fragment color for shaded color, instead of fragment normal)
 * `P`: toggle point shader; only shows shaded vertices instead of all fragments
+  * Not compatible with geometry shader because it will set all primitives to point; rasterization will still work, but both effects won't show at the same time

 **IMPORTANT:**
 For each extra feature, please provide the following brief analysis: